EmotiBit/EmotiBit_Cases/SwissArmyCase/README.md

 ## Description
-- This case has been designed keeping in mind the design requirements for EmotiBit V4 and extending compatibility with Adafruit Feather M0 with stacking headers.
+- The case has been designed keeping in mind the design requirements for EmotiBit V4 and extending compatibility with Adafruit Feather M0 with stacking headers.
-- The hibernate switch slider has been designed to provide easy access to toggle the HIB switch(available on EmotiBit V4+).
+- The slider has been designed to provide easy access to toggle the HIB switch(available on EmotiBit V4+).
   - The slider is printed as a separate part.
-You may use the case without the slider, but you  will need to use the spudger provided with the Essentials Kit to access the HIB switch.
+You may use the case without the slider, but you  will need to use the spudger provided with the [Essentials Kit](https://shop.openbci.com/products/emotibit-essentials-kit) to access the HIB switch.

 ## Preview

 ### Case
 ![](./assets/preview.gif)

-### Hibernate switch slider
+### slider
-The slider is shown below(in white)
+The slider is shown below(positioned inside the case)

 <img src="./assets/SwissArmyKnife_complete-2.png" width="300">
 <img src="./assets/SwissArmyKnife_complete-1.png" width="395">